webdriverio-community/wdio-video-reporter/README.md

 Most users may want to set these

-- `saveAllVideos` Set to true to save videos for passing tests. ˋDefault: falseˋ
+- `saveAllVideos` Set to true to save videos for passing tests. `Default: false`
 - `videoSlowdownMultiplier` Integer between [1-100].
-Increase if videos are playing to quick. ˋDefault: 3ˋ
+Increase if videos are playing to quick. `Default: 3`
-- `videoRenderTimeout` Max seconds to wait for a video to render. ˋDefault: 5ˋ
+- `videoRenderTimeout` Max seconds to wait for a video to render. `Default: 5`
-- `outputDir` If its not set, it uses wdio.config.outputDir. ˋDefault: undefinedˋ
+- `outputDir` If its not set, it uses wdio.config.outputDir. `Default: undefined`

 Advanced configuration parameters